Pediatric physical therapy (PT)

 • We will send the report to the doctor that referred your child to therapy and the insurance company, if required.

-If therapy is recommended:
+If pediatric physical therapy (PT) is recommended:

-Most insurance companies require approval for therapy.
+1. Request for insurance approval - Most insurance companies require approval for therapy.
 We will submit the evaluation results and therapy recommendations to your insurance for approval.
-This process can take anywhere from 1 day to 30 days.
-This is not a guarantee and there are sometimes circumstances that can lengthen or shorten the wait.
+This process can take anywhere from one to 30 days.

-Once the approval or denial for therapy has been received, we will contact you.
+2. Insurance approval recieved - Once the approval or denial for therapy has been received, we will contact you.
 If therapy was approved we will schedule your child’s next therapy visit.

-• Consistent Schedule (ie: same day and/or time each week for the time frame of the approval)
+• Consistent schedule (ie: same day and/or time each week for the time frame of the approval)

 • Session to session

-• We often have a wait list for therapy in some disciplines for certain times of the day.
-If your preferred time is not available, we will place your child on a wait list.
-Please check in often with the front desk for an update on your preferred time if your child is placed on the waiting list.
+• Please check in often with the front desk for an update on your preferred time if your child is placed on the waiting list.

 If you have not heard from us in 2 weeks, we recommend that you call us for an update on your insurance approval and/or scheduling.
 We want to make sure we are answering your questions as we work through this process together.

-How do I prepare my child for their Pediatric Physical Therapy (PT) appointment?
+How do I prepare my child for their pediatric physical therapy (PT) appointment?

 Before your child or adolescent sees a physical therapist for the first time, it helps to let the child know that the therapist will work together with the child to improve the problem your child is having.
 Remind the child that, like a doctor or nurse, the physical therapist has to look at and touch parts of the child’s body.